neyromant/Neyro.Data/README.md

 Neyro.Data
 ==========
-Small and fast micro ORM
+Small and fast micro ORM.

 Full description you can see in http://habrahabr.ru/post/218225/